vanamvamshikrishna1998/SecureDoorSystem/README.md

 - **User Registration**: Administrators can add users through the web interface, assigning each a unique QR code linked to their profile.
 - **Accessing the Door**: Users gain entry by scanning their assigned QR code at the door's QR scanner.
-- **Access Monitoring**: Administrators can track and monitor entry logs in real-time through the web interface.
+- **Access Monitoring**: Administrators can monitor the door in real-time through the web interface.

 ## Contributing